hendersontrent/normaliseR/README.md

 learn appropriate weight values, or minimise a loss function.
 `normaliseR` includes function `normalise` (or `normalize`) to rescale either a whole `feature_calculations` object, or a single vector of values.
-Four normalisation methods are currently offered:
+The following normalisation methods are currently offered:

 - z-score—`"zScore"`
 - Sigmoid—`"Sigmoid"`